-Another unique feature of the MTLT30xD Series is the extensive field configurability of the units.
-This field configurability allows the MTLT30xD Series of Inertial Systems to satisfy a wide range of applications and performance requirements with a single mass produced hardware platform.
+Another unique feature of the MTLT305D/M Series is the extensive field configurability of the units.
+This field configurability allows the MTLT305D/M Series of Inertial Systems to satisfy a wide range of applications and performance requirements with a single mass produced hardware platform.
 Parameters that can be configured include baud rate, low pass filter settings (acceleration and rate sensors) packet type, update rate, and defining of custom orientation.

-The MTLT30xD firmware is designed to be field upgradable so units in the field can be upgraded to take advantage of new features or algorithm improvements that may be available in future firmware revision releases.
+The MTLT305D/M firmware is designed to be field upgradable so units in the field can be upgraded to take advantage of new features or algorithm improvements that may be available in future firmware revision releases.

-The MTLT30xD Series is packaged in a light-weight, rugged, IP69K sealed plastic enclosure with nickel plated brass mounting bushings designed for cost-sensitive commercial applications requiring a robust solution that can be exposed to the elements.
-The MTLT305D can be configured to output data over a CAN Port and / or a RS232 serial port.
-The MTLT30xD RS232 output data port is supported by ACEINNA's NAV-VIEW 3.X, a powerful PC-based operating tool that provides complete field configuration, diagnostics, charting of sensor performance, and data logging with playback.
+The MTLT305D/M Series is available packaged cast metal housing or in a light-weight, rugged, IP69K sealed plastic enclosure with nickel plated brass mounting bushings designed for cost-sensitive commercial applications requiring a robust solution that can be exposed to the elements.
+Mounting configuration is the same for both versions.
+The MTLT305D/M can be configured to output data over a CAN Port and / or a RS232 serial port.
+The MTLT305D/M RS232 output data port is supported by ACEINNA's NAV-VIEW 3.X, a powerful PC-based operating tool that provides complete field configuration, diagnostics, charting of sensor performance, and data logging with playback.